-With a degree of authority in their hand, the subordinates begin to feel useful and important.
+With a degree of authority in their hands, the subordinates begin to feel useful and important.
 This feeling is the most important route to improvement.

-Moreover, with authority delegation, the superiors and subordinates work on the same level to a certain extent.
+Moreover, with the delegation of authority, the superiors and subordinates work on the same level to a certain extent.
 This allows the team members to learn from their supervisors while also polishing their knowledge practically.

 Leads to Better Relationships